ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-Mastering Focus Handling in Android TV UI with Jetpack Compose - <a href="https://medium.com/@kiranchalasani23/mastering-focus-handling-in-android-tv-ui-with-jetpack-compose-bcc9251c2463" target="_blank" rel="noopener noreferrer">link</a></h3>
+Exploiting WebView Vulnerabilities: Bypassing SOP to Access Internal App Files - <a href="https://medium.com/@k3r0/exploiting-webview-vulnerabilities-bypassing-sop-to-access-internal-app-files-2d95529c0293" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kiran Chand Chalasani`**
+✍️ **posted by `Kyrillos nady`**

-<blockquote>Building a smooth, stable Android TV user interface can be challenging — especially when it comes to managing focus.
-In Android TV apps…</blockquote>
+<blockquote>Have you ever imagined being able to steal internal files from an Android application, such as .db files or other sensitive data?
+In this…</blockquote>

 <h3>5.
 Making basicMarquee-Modifier More Accessible - <a href="https://medium.com/proandroiddev/making-basicmarquee-modifier-more-accessible-8b3737307dee" target="_blank" rel="noopener noreferrer">link</a></h3>